Our tips to ride smarter and earn more

 $25 AUD (15 GBP) an hour can seem like a far-off dream.
 But fear not!
 It’s more than possible if you use your e-bike cleverly, and follow these tips to save yourself time on the road to complete more trips.

 It might sound simple enough, but riding at the peak delivery times is fundamental to maximising your earnings on your shift.
 During the week, most deliveries are between 11am-2pm for the lunch shift, and 5pm-9pm for dinner.
 Try and hit both these times, and recharge yourself and your battery, in between.
 If you’re riding on the weekend or Friday, these times are a bit more flexible, as it’s much busier on the roads.

 Rain can drastically increase the amount Uber will pay you for making deliveries.
 People want to get food delivered more than ever, and drivers start to clock-off to avoid getting wet.
 Come prepared for the rain, and embrace it!
-Get yourself a good rain-jacket for cheap, and some simple rain pants too, which you can get for just $20.
+Get yourself a good rain-jacket for cheap, and some simple rain pants too.
 These extras will pay for themselves in no time once the boosted periods start because of the rain.

 Operating in one busy area for your shift, such as a popular shopping area or a food-court, means you are able to do more deliveries locally and you know you’ll likely be picking up more orders from the same restaurants.
 It’ll keep you busy and reduce your idle time.

 When you’re trying to work in a busy eating area, don’t be afraid to decline a delivery request if it means you’ll have to leave the goldmine.
 When you’re on an e-bike, it’s better to try and do short, frequent deliveries on roads you know, rather than accept an order that sends you to the middle of nowhere, forcing you to spend valuable time and electricity getting back to a busy area.
 Try and stay in the busy areas of the city.